mcarroll138/inventory-tracker/README.md

 ![Alt text](src/img/LanternRouge.gif "Logo")

 A webpage application where a user can track the coffee inventory coming in and going out.
-Each incoming restock of beans is equal to 130lbs while each sale of beans deducts one pound from the stock.
+Each incoming restock of beans is equal to 130 lbs while each sale of beans deducts one pound from the stock.

 Link to GH Page: